Neosperience/backpack/README.md

 ## AutoIdentity 📛

-When you application code is running in a Panorama application, there is no official way to know details about which device is running your app, or which deployment version of your app is currently running. `AutoIdentity` queries these details directly calling AWS Panorama management services based on the UID of your Application that you typically can find in the `AppGraph_Uid` environment variable.
+When your application's code is running in a Panorama application, there is no official way to know details about which device is running your app, or which deployment version of your app is currently running. `AutoIdentity` queries these details directly calling AWS Panorama management services based on the UID of your Application that you typically can find in the `AppGraph_Uid` environment variable.
 When instantiating the `AutoIdentity` object, you should pass the AWS region name where your Panorama appliance is provisioned.
-You can pass the region name for exampel as an application parameter.
+You can pass the region name for example as an application parameter.

 To successfully use AutoIdentity, you should grant the execution of the following operations to the Panorama Application IAM Role: